 Birds don't see glass as we do.
 They are often enticed by the reflection of trees and sky, then hit windows at great speed.
 Frequently, Ruby-throated Hummingbirds and other birds—up to one billion each year in the United States—die as a result.

 Our Glass Collisions Program is focused entirely on advancing solutions that prevent birds from hitting windows.
+After several years of research and testing, we now provided a set of proven products that will help stop glass collisions, for every conceivable situation and budget.

 Ruby-throated Hummingbirds migrate as far as Central America, where they can be found wintering on shade coffee farms.
 Unlike today's typical “sun” coffee farm, which razes all trees but the coffee itself, these traditional farms grow coffee in the shade of native trees.
 By doing so, they produce superior coffee and provide habitat for dozens of migratory songbirds.